Codex Calixtinus: Book V: A Guide for the Traveller

 Book V (Iter pro peregrinis ad Compostellam) is a wealth of practical advice for pilgrims, informing them where they should stop, relics they should venerate, sanctuaries they should visit, bad food they should be wary of and commercial scams, including in the author's opinion, other churches who claimed to hold relics of St. James.
 The book provides a valuable insight into the life of the 12th-century pilgrim.
 It also describes the city of Santiago de Compostela and its cathedral.
 The popular appeal of Book V led to it achieving the greatest fame, and it has been described as the first tourist's guide book.
 Among Basque scholars, this account is considered as highly important because it contains some of the earliest Basque words and phrases of the post-Roman period.

 In 1993, UNESCO placed the Spanish section of the pilgrimage on the World Heritage List, describing it as "a testimony to the power of the Christian faith among people of all social classes".
 The French section joined the list in 1998 when UNESCO declared the cultural and historical importance of the World Heritage Sites of the Routes of Santiago de Compostela in France.

 Music

 Three parts of the Codex Calixtinus include music: Book I, Appendix I, and Appendix II.
 These passages are of great interest to musicologists as they include early examples of polyphony.
 The codex contains the first known composition for three voices, the conductus Congaudeant catholici (Let all Catholics rejoice together); however, the extreme dissonance encountered when all three voices perform together has led some scholars to suggest that this was not the original intention.

+The conductus Jacobe sancte tuum repetito appears in both monophonic and polyphonic settings with the codex.
+The codex attributes this work to an unnamed Beneventan bishop known as "antiquus episcopus Beneventinus"; however, the attribution has been questioned by scholars as the Beneventan was an archbishopric from the tenth century.
 The interest in the music has continued to the present day with modern recordings commercially available.